ozontech/testo/docs/migration.md

 # Migration guide

-How to move an existing test base to Testo - from [testify](#migrating-from-testify) or from [allure-go](#migrating-from-allure-go).
+How to move existing tests to Testo - from [testify](#migrating-from-testify) or from [allure-go](#migrating-from-allure-go).